Saswankar1/Security_Audit/finding.md

             myPassword
             ```

+##Recommended Mitigation
+    - here we tell the protocol the solution mainly in test or sometimes just include the solution in code form too
-            **Recommended Mitigation:** Due to this, the overall architecture of the contract should be rethought.
+    - Example:Due to this, the overall architecture of the contract should be rethought.
 One could encrypt the
               password off-chain, and then store the encrypted password on-chain.
 This would require the user to remember another password
               off-chain to decrypt the password.
 However, you'd also likely want to remove the view function as you wouldn't want the user
               to accidentally send a transaction with the password that decrypts your password.